Readless

 1. What is publicly known about Mailbrew pricing in 2026?

 Mailbrew has a visible public pricing route, but publicly accessible plan-level detail is limited compared with many competitors.
 In practical terms, users often need to cross-check secondary sources to understand whether the product is currently free, paid, or hybrid.
-That creates friction for high-intent buyers and explains why terms like "mailbrew pricing 2026" and "is mailbrew free" keep showing in Search Console.
+That creates friction and explains why people keep searching for "mailbrew pricing 2026" and "is mailbrew free" well into the current year.

 At the same time, Mailbrew's legal pages still include standard language about potential service price changes over time.
 That is normal for SaaS products, but it reinforces the need for a transparent public pricing surface when users are making fast tool decisions.